josephrexme/josephrex.me/content/post/2017-07-26-fitness-for-developers-and-creatives.md

 The other kind of challenge I relish has less rush and offers a chance for accuracy but doesn't enforce that.
 I was privileged to find [creative coding club][7] and it's been so great for me.
 It's one challenge at a time which spans the period of a month.
 Sometimes I end up doing nothing at all but I still learn while trying to do something and when I can, I put in my effort and making something I'd be proud of.
 I also recently discovered [loopdeloop][8] which I might explore in the future to stretch my muscles on animation.

-I'm love 3D and since I signed up for [sketchfab][9] and [artstation][10], I've been itching to put some character models on them.
+I love 3D and since I signed up for [sketchfab][9] and [artstation][10], I've been itching to put some character models on them.
 Hopefully I'd find a 3D challenge soon or I might just make one for myself like I personally have a track for learning web animations at the moment.

 I might still get around doing katas but I don't have so many hours in a day to give at this time of my life.
 I still have to give some of my time to [reading books I cherish][11].
 I hope this helps anyone looking to stay fit at creative work.